common name: green lynx spider

 The oxyopids or lynx spiders, in general, can be distinguished readily from other families of spiders by their peculiar hexagonal eye arrangements and the prominent spines on the legs.
 Randall (1978) used the femoral spination as a key to instar determination.

-In North America, P. viridans has one generation a year under field conditions and apparently constructs one egg sac, typically in September and October, although two or more may be constructed in the southern part of its range.
+In North America, Peucetia viridans has one generation a year under field conditions and apparently constructs one egg sac, typically in September and October.
+Two or more egg sacs may be constructed in the southern part of its range.
 After an egg sac is constructed, the female guards it continuously and vigorously.
 Usually, she hangs upside down from the sac and will rush at anything that threatens it.
-Each egg sac contains 25 to 600 bright orange eggs, with an average of approximately 200 eggs.
+Each egg sac contains 25 to 600 bright orange eggs, with an average of 200 eggs.
 Eggs require 11 to 16 days to hatch, depending on air temperature.
 Each egg transforms to a postembryo (incorrectly called a deutovum in some of the literature).
 The postembryo of the green lynx, like that of other spiders, is without tarsal claws and mouth parts, and the eyes are functionless.
 No setae or hairs are present on the body.

 Whitcomb et al. (1966) observed that the female constructs her egg sac 21 to 28 days after mating, which occurs in July and August.
 The egg sac is light green when first constructed but becomes straw colored with age.
 It is a rounded object 1.5 to 2.5 cm in diameter and flattened on one side; the thick outer coating has many small, pointed projections, with a maze of silken threads extending from the egg sac to nearby leaves and stems, investing the whole branch in a silken web where the young can remain until they are ready to fend for themselves.
 Most egg sacs are constructed in the upper branches of woody shrubs.
 Green lynx spiders overwinter as early instar spiderlings.